Wondering how to renew or document a vessel with the U.S. Coast Guard? BoatUS answers your most common questions on vessel documentation.

 How do I renew my USCG vessel documentation?

-A Certificate of Documentation is valid for one year.
 A renewal application can be made on the National Vessel Documentation Center's website.
 Expect to receive a notice of renewal from the Coast Guard, 45 days before expiration.

 How do you transfer ownership of a documented vessel?